vasyl-nadtochii/Cucina/README.md

 ### AuthorizationActivity

 **AuthorizationActivity** is the simple activity to login user.
 It has 2 *EditText*, *Button* and *TextView*.
-If the user entered login data correctly, *StringRequest* will return all user data and he/she will be redirected to the **MainActivity** and their logged in state will be saved in SharedPreferences.
+If the user entered login data correctly, *StringRequest* will return all user data, which will be placed in new **User** object and then user will be redirected to the **MainActivity** and his/her logged in state will be saved in SharedPreferences.
 Otherwise, *StringRequest* will return error and user will be notified that login data is incorrect.

 ###### Note: password restoration is not available at this moment.
 It will be implemented in future updates (maybe)